pkarsy/CC1101_RF/README.md

 The pins depend on platform and SPI bus.
 See the examples.

 ### Usage
-Most of the functionality explained in the examples but here is some code:
+Most of the functionality explained in the examples but here is some code :

 ```cpp
 #include <CC1101_RF.h>